Victoria University of Wellington

 The Faculty of Law and the Victoria Business School are based at the university’s Pipitea Campus which sits in the heart of the city’s legal, government and business district.
 Real life application of what you learn is right outside the door.

 Wellington boasts a strong design and arts culture and the Faculty of Architecture and Design at Victoria’s Te Aro Campus is right at home in this, based beside the capital’s famous Cuba Street with eclectic shops and a great cafe and nightlife scene.

-Victoria’s Law Faculty is in the top 50 in the world according to QS, which ranks Victoria in the top 4 percent of the world’s universities.
+In Social Policy and Administration, Victoria is ranked 50th in the world, and their Law Faculty is in the top 50 in the world (QS).
 The university also ranks comfortably within the top 100 universities in the world in Education, Arts and the Humanities, and in the top 150 universities in the world in Earth Sciences.

 Central location makes accommodation options easy for you

 Victoria has a wide range of hostel accommodation for first year students, all within easy walking distance of the various campuses.
 The two biggest hostels are Te Puni Village set right on the Kelburn Campus which is home to almost 400 students, and the Katherine Jermyn Hall which houses 390 students in a multistory building in Boulcott Street.